Snowiiii/Pumpkin/docs/config/pvp.md

 :::

 #### `protect_creative`: Boolean
-Weather to protect players in creative againest PVP or not.
+Whether to protect players in creative againest PVP or not.

 :::code-group
 ```toml [features.toml] {2}